betarelease/betarelease.github.com/source/_posts/2012-10-06-SiriMingle.markdown

 Announcing SiriMingle - a tool to interact with Mingle using SiriProxy.
 Bringing the power of Siri voice control to modify cards, get status and ask questions about the project.

-It can be downloaded from http://github.com/betarelease/sirimingle.git and used with SiriProxy
+It can be downloaded from [sirimingle](http://github.com/betarelease/sirimingle.git) and used with SiriProxy.

 I do not know what SiriProxy is....
 Read on